dhondta/python-tinyscript/docs/helpers.md

     Basically, a path can be mirrored this way: `MirrorPath(destination, source)`.
 However, it can also be defined as `p = MirrorPath(destination)` and the `p.mirror(source)` method can then be used.

-- `TempPath`: additional class for handling temporary folder
+- `ts.TempPath`: additional class for handling temporary folder

     This automatically creates a folder with a randomly generated name in OS' temporary location using a prefix, suffix, length and alphabet (like for `Path.generate(...)`).